About Sunderland Volunteer Life Brigade

 Watch House Museum

-The Roker Watch House is not only the headquarters of the Brigade it also holds a wealth of information on its work and the rescues it has carried out over the past 130 years.
-As well as the many photographs on display there are artefacts from some of the ships wrecked off the coast and some of the rescue equipment used by the Brigadesman.
-At present the Watch House is open to the public every Sunday afternoon from 1pm to 4.30pm as well as Bank Holiday Mondays.
+The Roker Watch House is not only the headquarters of the Brigade as it also holds a wealth of information on its work and the rescues it has carried out over the past 130 years.
+As well as the many photographs on display, there are artefacts from some of the ships wrecked off the coast and a variety of examples of rescue equipment used by the Brigade.
+At present the Watch House is open to the public every Sunday afternoon from 12 noon to 4pm as well as Bank Holiday Mondays.
 Entrance is free and light refreshments can be purchased for a small charge.
 It is a very interesting visit for anyone interested in local or maritime history.
 Visit our Museum Page

 Fundraising Team

 This team includes members from the other three teams as well as people who concentrate solely on fundraising.
-As the Brigade is fully self supporting it relies on collections, donations and grants to raise the funds necessary to provide all rescue and safety equipment, Coastwatch equipment, run the vehicle and maintain the Watch House.
-Without the dedication of this team the work of the Brigade could not continue; it is vital to every aspect of what can be achieved.
+As the Brigade is fully self supporting it relies on collections, donations and grants to raise the funds necessary to provide all of the rescue and safety equipment, Coastwatch equipment, the emergency vehicle and maintain the Watch House.
+Without the dedication of this team the work of the Brigade could not continue, it is vital to every aspect of what can be achieved.
 Visit our Volunteers Page